 Moving Coil Galvanometer Principle

-The spring is used to produce a counter torque which balances the magnetic torque and hence help in producing a steady angular deflection.
-A plane mirror which is attached to the suspension wire, along with a lamp and scale arrangement is used to measure the deflection of the coil.
-Zero-point of the scale is at the centre.
+The spring is used to produce a counter torque which balances the magnetic torque and hence helps in producing a steady angular deflection.
+A plane mirror which is attached to the suspension wire, along with a lamp and scale arrangement, is used to measure the deflection of the coil.
+The zero-point of the scale is at the centre.